rustyrussell/bolts/12-offer-encoding.md

   - MUST reject the invoice if `features` in any `blinded_payinfo` has any unknown even bits set.
   - SHOULD confirm authorization if `invoice_amount`.`msat` is not within the amount range authorized.
   - if the invoice is a response to an `invoice_request`:
-    - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`, except `invreq_amount`
+    - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`.
   - otherwise: (a invoice presented without being requested, eg. scanned by user):
     - if `invreq_chain` is not present:
        - MUST reject the invoice if bitcoin is not a supported chain.